realA10001986/Time-Circuits-Display/README.md

 #### How to set the audio volume:

-Basically, and by default, the device uses the hardware volume knob to determine the desired volume.
-You can change this to a preselected level as follows:
+Basically, and by default, the device uses the built-in hardware volume knob to determine the desired volume.
+You can change this to a pre-selected level as follows:
 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "VOL-UME" is shown
 - Hold ENTER